Alparse/databento-dotnet/QUICKSTART.md

 # Quick Start Guide

-Get up and running with Databento.NET in minutes!
+Get up and running with databento-dotnet in minutes!

 ## 1. Build the Project